M.S. in Forensic Sciences - Arson, Explosives, Firearms and Toolmarks Investigation

 Creative Experience -

-The creative experience for students in this option includes one to three course credits, depending on the weight of the project.
+The creative experience for students in this option includes two to three course credits, depending on the weight of the project.
+Typically it is a research paper or project related to your profession.

 - Must maintain a 3.0 or better grade point average throughout the program